ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What is the difference between myo-inositol and D-chiro-inositol?

 Myo-inositol and D-chiro-inositol are isomers with distinct roles in insulin signaling.
 Myo-inositol mediates FSH signaling and is the predominant tissue form.
 D-chiro-inositol mediates downstream insulin signaling via glycan mediators (PMID 20811656).
-Studies report the 40:1 physiological ratio mirrors serum concentrations and may outperform either form alone (PMID 31298405).
+In a randomized trial in women with PCOS, the 40:1 physiological ratio — which mirrors serum concentrations — outperformed the other ratios tested, including D-chiro-inositol alone (PMID 31298405).

 What dose of myo-inositol is used in studies?

 Most clinical trials use 2–4 g of myo-inositol daily, often in divided doses.
-The 40:1 combination (e.g., 4 g myo-inositol + 100 mg D-chiro-inositol) is studied for PCOS.
-Studies report hormonal and metabolic improvements over 3–6 months.
+The 40:1 combination (e.g., 4 g myo-inositol + 100 mg D-chiro-inositol) has been studied in women with PCOS, where a 3-month randomized trial reported improvements in hormonal and metabolic markers (PMID 31298405).
+Those trials enrolled women whose markers were elevated at baseline, and across the wider trial base the evidence remains mixed and not yet conclusive (PMID 38163998).

 Is inositol useful for anxiety or mood?

-Some small clinical trials have investigated high-dose myo-inositol (12–18 g/day) for mood and anxiety.
+Some small clinical trials have investigated high-dose myo-inositol for mood and anxiety.
 Evidence is preliminary and findings are mixed.
-The hormonal/metabolic and the mood-related evidence bases are distinct; current guidance supports myo-inositol primarily for PCOS and insulin-related indications.
+The hormonal/metabolic and the mood-related evidence bases are distinct: the larger body of research has been conducted in women with PCOS and in insulin-signaling contexts, not in mood.
+Myo-inositol is not a treatment for any mood or hormonal condition — consult your healthcare provider.

 Can inositol be taken safely long-term?